The ACP program is currently paused pending funding by Congress.

 Is $5,000 enough for a vacation?

 It could be plenty, and it all depends on where you put that money and how you make it work for you.
 Even if you just have a little money, you can plan a day trip locally that offers a bit of a break.
-Check out your local market, area parks, or head to an area that’s nearby that you’ve been to in a while.
+Check out your local market, or area parks, or head to an area that’s nearby that you’ve been to in a while.

 What is the 50-30-20 rule?